Resources > Articles

 Consequences of Demographic Bias

 Today’s businesses rely on data to make choices that lead to greater success.
 If your business’s information is tainted by demographic bias, you might fail to build popular products or create marketing campaigns that reach consumers.
-Enroll in the Data Science for Business Leaders course at Pragmatic Institute to effectively work with data teams and learn more about positioning your business for success.
+At worst, you may build products that are discriminatory against specific groups – whether you intended to or not.

 Imagine that your small business has spent years building a product that could make the world a better place.
 Now, you need to find partners who can help you perfect and release the product.
 In your experience, most CEOs are white men – 86% of Fortune 500 CEOs were white men in 2021 – so you create presentation materials that will appeal to that audience.
 You probably don’t intend to leave out women and people of color, but your experience includes demographic bias that guides your choices.